owid/etl/docs/data/faostat.md

     * `fao_item`: Original FAO item name.
     * `element`: Customized element name.
     * `fao_element`: Original FAO element name.
 This is only meaningful if the variable existed in the original dataset;
-      for example, OWID-generated per-capita variables did not exist in the original dataset, therefore the `fao_element` is irrelevant.
+      for example, OWID-generated per-capita variables did not exist in the original dataset, therefore their `fao_element` is irrelevant.
     * `unit`: Customized unit name (long version).
     * `unit short name`: Customized unit name (short version).
     * `fao_unit_short_name`: Original FAO unit name (short version).
     * `item_description`: Customized item description.
     * `element_description`: Customized element description.
-    * `flag`: Original FAO flags (with some small modifications).
+    * `flag`: Original FAO flag (with some modifications).
     * `population_with_data`: Population of a country, or, for aggregate regions, the population of countries in the region for which there was data to aggregate.
-    * `value`: Actual data values.
+    * `value`: Actual data value.
 * `faostat_*_flat`: Flattened table in wide format.
   * Indexes:
     * `country`: Harmonized country/region name.